yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01c-Advanced_CPP.md

     }
 }
 ```
 Now first of all, this program will no longer crash.
-And secondly, the `Dog`'s client will get the exception and do a proper thing to handle the exception.
-The downside of this solution is one additional API for `Dog`'s client to call.
+And secondly, the `Dog`'s clan will get the exception and do a proper thing to handle the exception.
+The downside of this solution is one additional API for `Dog`'s clan to call.

 Which solution should we use? ***Solution 1 - destructor swallow the exception*** or ***Solution 2 - move the exception-prone code to a different function***?
 The answer depends on who is the better person to handle the exception.
 If it is a `Dog`, you should use ***Solution 1***.
-If it is `Dog`'s client, you should use ***Solution 2***.
+If it is `Dog`'s clan, you should use ***Solution 2***.